marrus-sh/Specifications/-/kixt-transmissions/index.md

 `1E CHAPTER SEPARATOR`
 `1F SECTION SEPARATOR`

-: [Format characters][Kixt format characters] for subdividing a sequence of characters into progressively finer-grained divisions.
+: [Format characters][Kixt format character] for subdividing a sequence of characters into progressively finer‐grained divisions.
   These have special semantics inside of [headers][Kixt header]; their usage in [texts][Kixt text] is not defined (but not prohibited) by this specification.

 `7F NOTHING`